Duyle2468/License-Plate-Recognition/README.md

 ### Method
   1. Train model using Faster R-CNN, with the help of TensorFlow GPU. <br>
   2. Using trained model to detect license plate from picture. <br>

+### How to run
+  Clone this project using github
+  Install all dependencies needed
+  Open UI.py and build that file
+  There should be an UI there if you done it correctly.

 ### Result
   Input Image: <br>